dinushkashonal/System-Network-Engineer/README.md

 # NOC Engineer - L3
 -Dinushka Shonal Geekiyanage Protfolio
 # Profile
-Dedicated and detail-oriented NOC Engineer with over three years of progressive experience in the hospitality sector, specializing in network support and infrastructure management.
-Proven expertise in monitoring, troubleshooting, and resolving complex network issues to ensure seamless connectivity and optimal performance within diverse hospitality environments.Accomplished and results-driven Seinor IT Manager with over 3 years in information technology operations and infrastructure, including 7 years managing technical teams and system administrating.
-My expertise spans hospitality operations, application development, infrastructure operations, IT security, sales and marketing business operations, vendor management, and strategic planning.
-I excel in successful team building and creating high-impact operational relationships between departments
+I am a dedicated and detail-oriented NOC Engineer with over three years of progressive experience in the hospitality sector, specializing in network support and infrastructure management.
+I possess proven expertise in monitoring, troubleshooting, and resolving complex network issues to ensure seamless connectivity and optimal performance within diverse hospitality environments.
+In addition, I am an accomplished and results-driven Senior IT Manager with over three years of experience in information technology operations and infrastructure, coupled with seven years of managing technical teams and system administration.
+My areas of expertise encompass hospitality operations, application development, infrastructure operations, IT security, sales and marketing business operations, vendor management, and strategic planning.
+I excel in effective team building and in fostering high-impact operational relationships across departments.

 ## Education
 ##### Bachalors in Network & Cybersecurity | Lincoln University of Sri Lanka